Legal Landscape: Sanctuary Cities

 Image by Samarra Khaja

-This week's report describes the power struggle of government authorities relating to immigration enforcement.
+This report describes the power struggle between the federal and local governments relating to immigration enforcement.

-This week’s topic lends itself nicely to our Mapping Current Events analysis because it involves a power struggle of various legal authorities.
+This week’s topic lends itself nicely to our Legal Landscapes analysis because it involves a power struggle of various legal authorities.

 Stick with us on the tug-of-war analogy.